AshishW/PROJECT_GEN-I-SYS/README.md

 ### ⭐ Support the Project

-If you find GEN-I-SYS helpful, please consider giving it a star on GitHub!
+If you like this project, please consider giving it a star on GitHub!
 Your support helps make the project better.

 [![GitHub stars](https://img.shields.io/github/stars/AshishW/PROJECT_GEN-I-SYS.svg?style=social&label=Star)](https://github.com/AshishW/PROJECT_GEN-I-SYS)